jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The concepts are not literally used inside the language, but all the other black boxing concepts are based on it.

-The notation of __Accessible__ and __Inaccessible__ *can* be used in abstract diagram expression, though, which does not have to be syntactically correct, but is only used to make a point.
+The notation of __Accessible__ and __Inaccessible__ *can* be used in abstract diagram expression, though, which might not have to be syntactically correct, but is only used to make a point.

 #### Access Controlling System Aspects